UBC-MDS/programming-in-python-for-data-science/slides/module2_21.md

 median  NaN   NaN     110.0      3.0  1.0   180.0    2.0   14.0     7.0    90.0      25.0    2.0     1.0  0.75  40.400208
 ```

-It produces a nice dataframe giving the value for each statistic, for
+It produces a convenient dataframe giving the value for each statistic,
-each column.
+for each column.

 Notes: Script here